Join us at the public meeting:

-Here's how the voting will work:
+Here's how the voting works:

 All residents of Philipstown age 13 and older are eligible to cast their vote for the top 3 proposals that were presented at the 2017 forums that they'd like to see the community support and work toward.

-Online: Philipstown residents can vote online HERE.
+Online: Philipstown residents vote online HERE.

-The vote closes on October 31.
+The vote closed on October 31.

 What happens after the vote:

 - The PCC volunteers will compile and publicize the results.

 - The PCC volunteers will present the shared priorities to community leaders.

 - For those initiatives that generated the greatest community support, PCC volunteers will work with community volunteers to promote continued civic engagement.

 - The PCC will organize a public forum where all Philpstown residents are invited to network with others who would like to help make the proposals a reality.